Making Rotation Averaging Fast and Robust with Anisotropic Coordinate Descent: Experiments

 \subsection{Runtime}

 We further present the runtime of rotation averaging algorithms.
+Both absolute and relative tolerance in ACD are set to $10^{-12}$.
 As indicated in Figure~\ref{fig:runtimes}~(left), ACD is as fast and sometimes faster than the state-of-the-art non-robust solvers RCD~\cite{parra2021} and Shonan~\cite{dellaert2020}.
 More importantly, ACD is---not surprisingly---orders of magnitude faster than the anisotropic cSO(3)~\cite{olsson2025}.
-Further, Figure~\ref{fig:runtimes}~(right) shows that ACD\textsubscript{ IRLS} is on par with the state-of-the-art robust method L1IRLS~\cite{chatterjee2017} in terms of runtime, while ACD\textsubscript{ AIRLS} has comparable runtimes with the method of Zhang~\etal~\cite{Zhang2023}.
+Further, Figure~\ref{fig:runtimes}~(right) shows that ACD\textsubscript{ IRLS} is on par with the state-of-the-art robust method L1IRLS~\cite{chatterjee2013efficient} in terms of runtime, while ACD\textsubscript{ AIRLS} has comparable runtimes with the method of Zhang~\etal~\cite{Zhang2023}.